mindleaving/genome-tools/README.md

 **Other repositories:**

-This repository includes my personal Commons-repository, which is much more structured and provides a wide range of helpful (and tested) classes.
+This repository references my Commons-repository, which is much more structured and provides a wide range of helpful (and tested) classes.
 Check it out.